trifoil/TONK/README.md

    Two AC or DC motors

 2) Electro-Diesel with turboprop
    Based on the Wren turboprop.
-Should produce a good amount of power, with two drawbacks : consumption and noise
+   Should produce a good amount of power, with two drawbacks :
+   * consumption
+   * noise

 ### Turret